Torsion vs. Extension Springs: What’s the Difference?

 Need help figuring it out?

-We inspect, repair, and upgrade springs all across MA & NH — and we’ll make sure your garage door runs better than ever. 📞 Click here to schedule a free inspection
+We inspect, repair, and upgrade springs all North Shore, MA (Marblehead, Swampscott, Salem, Danvers, Peabodyand the nearby towns)and we’ll make sure your garage door runs better than ever. 📞 Click here to schedule a free inspection

 👉 Your garage door deserves to work like new.